 The thing is—and this is what you’re hoping to see—some famous entertainers (Ella Fitzgerald, James Brown, Jimi Hendrix, for example) have performed in this show, so you can’t know until you go whether you will be witnessing history being made.

-A few years ago I was part of a panel discussion at the Apollo and afterward was allowed to go to the stage right in the backstage area to view the wall of autographs.
+A few years ago I was part of a panel discussion at the Apollo and afterward was allowed to go to the stage right side of the backstage area to view the wall of autographs.
 Wow!
 The signatures of so many well known Afro-American artist are there all protected with a sheet of plexiglass, but aren’t part of the public tour.
 If you can finagle your way in, go for it!

 The amateur show now has its own season and happens on Wednesdays.
 Check the website because there are many other events worth noting.
 I’m looking forward to a couple of upcoming Soul/R&B concerts.
 I saw Sharon Jones and Charles Bradley (both recently deceased) backed by the Dap-Kings perform there in 2016.
 What a stirring concert that was.

-The Amateur Night season begins soon!
+The Amateur Night season has begun!